slicervm/docs.slicervm.com/docs/examples/autoscaling-k3s.md

 EOF
 ```

+Note that the setting of `default-max-size` will affect how many nodes can be added to a node group.

 If you were to have had two Slicer instances running worker nodes, the config would look like this:

 ```bash